kubernetes/community/contributors/devel/sig-node/e2e-node-tests.md

 make test-e2e-node REMOTE=true IMAGE_PROJECT="<name-of-project-with-images>" IMAGES="<image-name>"
 ```

 Setting up your own host image may require additional steps such as installing etcd or docker.
-See
-[setup_host.sh](https://git.k8s.io/kubernetes/test/e2e_node/environment/setup_host.sh) for common steps to setup hosts to run node tests.

 ## Create instances using a different instance name prefix